DarthQorr/Linear-and-Logistic-Regression-Models/README.md

 The Linear regression programs will predict the price of a house if you enter the parameters in the test variable in the following order: Taxes, Bedrooms, Bathrooms, Total Size, Lot
 It will first ask you the number of iterations that it must be trained for (The larger the number, the more accurate it gets in prediction!).
 It then commences training and prints the values of the parameters at each iteration of gradient descent along with the cost function.
 As you will see, the cost function will decrease over a number of iterations as the algorithm gets more accurate.
 At the end, it will predict the price of the house on the basis of the data you entered in the Test variable.

 The Logistic regression program simply sets accurate parameters based on the very small dataset provided within the program.
-It is a 2-feature model and both values must be entered before the model either predicts 1 or 0.